psu-libraries/psulib_blacklight/README.md

 ## "Blackcat Admin" feature

 The [config](https://rubygems.org/gems/config) gem provides a means for adding ad-hoc config as needed.
-The file `config/settings.yml` is not tracked in git.
-So far 4 settings have been added:
+The file `config/settings.local.yml` is not tracked in git.
+So far 5 settings have been added:

-1. modify the announcement bar (thin bar at top)
+1. Modify the announcement bar (thin bar at top)
-1. put the site in "readonly" (no availability data)
+1. Put the site in "readonly" (no availability data)
-1. put holds in readonly mode by hiding the I Want It button.
+1. Put holds in readonly mode by hiding the I Want It button
+1. Put the site in HathiTrust ETAS enabled mode (ETAS items do not display availability data)
+1. Modify the hold button url

-Here is a sample of what the settings.yml file might look like:
+Here is a sample of what the `settings.yml` file might look like:

 ```rb
 # Strings